 How to remove Genieo the easy way

-Some antiviruses for Mac are trained to exterminate Genieo virus.
-One of them is CleanMyMac X by MacPaw that has a built-in Malware Removal module that recognizes Genieo, along with lots of other “backdoor” malware.
-There are pretty good chances you will remove the virus in less than 10 minutes.
+Some Mac cleaner apps are trained to exterminate Genieo virus.
+One of them is CleanMyMac by MacPaw that has a built-in Malware Removal feature that recognizes Genieo, along with lots of other “backdoor” malware.
+This smart feature is found within the Protection tool.
+If you use it, there are pretty good chances you will remove the virus in less than 10 minutes.

-1. Get a free edition CleanMyMac X — a link to a free version
+1. Get a free edition of CleanMyMac — a link to a free version.

-4. When it’s finished scanning and identified the malware, press Remove to get rid of it.
+4. When it’s finished scanning and identified the malware, click Remove to get rid of it.

-Tip: As an extra security measure, use Uninstaller in the same app.
-It builds a list of all your apps, including the stealth software that doesn’t get shown in Applications.
+Tip: As an extra security measure, use Applications in the same app and its uninstaller feature.
+It builds a list of all your apps, including the stealth software that doesn’t get shown in the Applications folder.
 Here is how it looks: